Thapa Kaji

+The above division is through Gotra Gana, which could be also the Gotra, for example in Atri Gotra Gana of Bhramarishi Atri, there are 18 different Rishis in Atri Gana (they are; Atri, Prathama, Svasti, Krishna, Chandra, Pada, Aadima, Atreya, Vamarathya, Gavishtira, Rasa, Paurvatithya, Tithi, Bahutaka, Dhananjaya, Sumangala, Bijavapi and Saumangalya) which are taken as Gotra, among them Rishi Dhananjaya is taken as Gotra by Khulal Thapa (branch of them were Governor until Rana overthrew them) and Rishi Atreya as Gotra of Bagale Thapa of Atri Gotra Gana.

 Thapa Chhetri are found in different parts of current Nepal and some parts of Uttarakhand and Himachal State of India.
 Currently many of the Thapa Chhetri are found in Nepal, and parts of India i.e. Sikkim, Himachal, Assam as well as in Bhutan and Myanmar.
 The Thapa Chhetri are Kshatriya or varna like Basnyat/Basnet of Nepal.

 Thapas were the major political and military figures during and after the unification of the Nepal.
 Bir Bhadra Thapa was a Thapa of Chhetri group and leading Bharadar during Unification of Nepal.
 His grandson Bhimsen Thapa became Prime Minister of Nepal and established Thapa faction in the central power.
-Thapas were a major power base of Nepal in the 17th century starting from Mukhtiyar Bhimsen Thapa (first prime minister of Nepal).
+Thapas were a major power base of Nepal in the 19th century starting from Mukhtiyar Bhimsen Thapa (first prime minister of Nepal).
 Then it was carried out and shined by Major other historical Nepalese hero like Amar Singh Thapa, Bhakti Thapa, and Mathabarsingh Thapa.
 Due to the unique relation between royal family of Nepal and Thapas, they were always viewed close to royal family.
 The Rana who ruled Nepal for 104 years were established by Jung Bahadur Rana who rise in power by support of his maternal uncle, Mathabarsingh Thapa who was Prime Minister.
 Modern Chhetri Thapa are Surya Bahadur Thapa was PM of Nepal for 5 times.
 Army chiefs Dharmapaal Barsingh Thapa, Pyar Jung Thapa.
 Gagan Thapa also belongs to Chhetri family.